m-lab/website/_pages/learn-definitions.md

 ### Download Throughput (Megabits per second, abbreviated Mbps)
 {:.no_toc}

 How much data can be downloaded (server to user computer) per unit of time.
-Note that networking capacity is generally measured in bits per second, while application file sizes are generally measured in bytes, which are 8 bit each.
-So for example downloading a 1 megabyte photo image in 10 seconds would be 8 Megabits per second or 8 Mbps.
+Note that networking capacity is generally measured in bits per second, while application file sizes are generally measured in bytes, which are 8 bits each.
+So, for example, downloading a 1 megabyte photo image in 10 seconds would be 8 Megabits per second or 8 Mbps.

 ### Packet Retransmission Rate
 {:.no_toc}